A Distant Laugh

 She looked over her clan.
 "Resinflame, from this day you are no cat of this clan.
 You have betrayed and denied us as your clanmates, and so we deny you in turn.
 Be gone, be exiled, be a stranger to us.
 You may only come back when you lift up kin or kith of those you've hurt.
 Say what you must and leave!"

-The red tom went still; only when Leafstar snarled at him did he start and turn tail, streaking to the entrance, where he paused and briefly searched the faces of the surrounding cats.
+The red tom stilled; only when Leafstar snarled at him did he start and turn tail, streaking to the entrance, where he paused once more and briefly searched the faces of the surrounding cats.
 His molten eyes locked onto Pikedance's for an instance.

 She couldn't read his expression.